syntpump/contextual19/README.md

 then
   # Rules to be applied
 ```
-In order to reach the very beginning and the end of the sentence, you can use `end` and `beginning` selectors.
+In order to reach the very beginning or the end of the sentence, you can use `end` and `beginning` selectors.
-In `then` parts you should specify new tagging properties for selected token.
+In `then` part you should specify new tagging properties for selected token.
 Use `becomes` as assigning operator:
 ```
 if
   ...